cnnamani/stock_market/README.md

-# stock_market
-This project is designed to monitor your stock portfolio.
-It provides you with live prices of your stocks and you have to input your entry price and quantity bought, which enables the program to determine how your portfolio is doing in terms of profit and loss
+I'll study a few stocks from the stock tracker I previously created to give you an idea of how they are doing and utilise graphs to highlight the trend of a stock.